dsohk/rancher-devsecops-workshop/docs/Rancher Fleet - Rancher CD.md

 ![Rancher UI](./images/pg1.png)

-Enter the cluster name as `cluster1` and leave the rest of the setting as default and click `Next` button.
+Enter the cluster name as `cluster1`, Under `Labels & Annotation` field, add Label with key value pair `env` and `dev`.
+Leave the rest of the setting as default and click `Next` button.
 You will be prompted with a command to setup RKE on your VM.
 Click the `copy` icon to copy the command into your clipboard.

 ![Rancher UI](./images/pg2.png)